Voters are the real deciders - not Bush and not our lawmakers. Last year

 The most prominent heads that rolled in Tuesday's primary election belonged to two of the Senate's top Republican leaders.
 President Pro Tempore Robert Jubelirer, of Altoona, and Majority Leader David Brightbill, of Lebanon County, became the first state legislators in 42 years to lose a primary election while holding major leadership positions.

 A total of 14 incumbents were defeated and six other races were still too close to call, but the voters let themselves be heard.
-One local paper explained the results this way:
+One

 They finally fought back against a corrupt system that has long been playing them for fools.
 They've watched for years as lawmakers lined their pockets and padded their pensions without contributing much to the public good.
 This year, the electorate finally had enough.